A mobile friendly website isn’t enough anymore. Your B2B website needs a great user experience to gain leads, drive sales and meet KPI goals.

 Now, Google’s algorithm is looking to UX to determine a website’s authority.
 More specifically, it’s looking to the value your website offers your audience, like answering questions and providing quality content quickly.

-But before we go further, lets look at what user experience actually means.
+But before we go further, lets look at what a B2B user experience actually means.

 User experience is the overall experience of a person using website, particularly related to the ease of use and enjoyment.

 That’s a broad, Google-provided definition.
 For websites, UX boils down to your audiences’ ability to navigate your website and find answers to their questions.
-In reality, UX includes almost every aspect of your website,
+In reality, B2B user experience includes almost every aspect of your website,

 - Site architecture